riverwm/river/README.md

 I can often be found in the `#sway-devel` IRC channel with the nick `ifreund` on irc.freenode.net as well, or reached by email at [ifreund@ifreund.xyz](mailto:ifreund@ifreund.xyz).

+## Licensing

+river is released under the GNU General Public License version 3, or (at your option) any later version.

+The protocols in the protocol directory are released under various licenses by various parties licenses.
+You should refer to the copyright block of each protocol for the license.
+The protocols prefixed with `river` and developed by this project are released under the ISC license (as stated in their copyright blocks).